Sámi people: Sweden

 Sweden recognised the existence of the "Sámi nation" in 1989, but the ILO Indigenous and Tribal Peoples Convention, C169 has not been adopted.
 The Sametingslag was established as the Swedish Sámi Parliament on 1 January 1993.
-In 1998, Sweden formally apologized for the wrongs committed against the Sámi.
+In 1998, Sweden formally apologized for wrongs it had committed against the Sámi.

 Sámi is one of five national minority languages recognized by Swedish law.
 The Compulsory School Ordinance states that Sámi pupils are entitled to be taught in their native language; however, a municipality is only obliged to arrange mother-tongue teaching in Sámi if a suitable teacher is available and the pupil has a basic knowledge of Sámi.

 In 2010, after 15 years of negotiation, Laponiatjuottjudus, an association with Sámi majority control, were handed control over the UNESCO World Heritage Site Laponia.
-The reindeer-herding law will apply in the area as well.
+The reindeer-herding law has since applied in the area as well.